RubixML/Housing/README.md

 ### Training
 The data are given to us in a CSV file so we'll use the PHP League's [CSV Reader](https://csv.thephpleague.com/) to assist us in extracting the data into a [Labeled](https://github.com/RubixML/RubixML#labeled) dataset object.

-> Source code can be found in the [train.php](https://github.com/RubixML/Housing/blob/master/train.php) file in project root.
+> The source code can be found in the [train.php](https://github.com/RubixML/Housing/blob/master/train.php) file in project root.

 ```php
 use Rubix\ML\Datasets\Labeled;